 Digitising the in-store shopping experience

-“It is early days, but a big part of our investment is geared towards removing the friction out of the physical transaction, just like you as you have it removed from the digital process.”
+“It is early days, but a big part of our investment is geared towards removing the friction from the physical transaction, just as you have it removed from the digital process.”

 An empowering experience